finagle/finagle.github.io/source/blog/2017-03-20-spring-planning.md

 * Move TwitterServer to use [slf4j](https://www.slf4j.org/) for logging and begin the process of moving Util and Finagle.
 * A handful of Scrooge changes to make the Scala generated code more composable, fixing [ResponseClassification](https://twitter.github.io/finagle/guide/Clients.html#response-classification) for servers for example.

-I realize details here are sparse and certainly not comprehensive.
-Please ask questions on the mailing list and hopefully we can help clarify if you would like to know more.
+Please feel free to ask questions on the [mailing list](https://groups.google.com/forum/#!forum/finaglers) about anything that is unclear and we’ll help clarify if you would like to know more.

 Kevin Oliver and the Core Systems Libraries team